 NU EMS provides training for Norwich University students, faculty, and staff in life-saving skills that will help members become certified in the following proficiencies:

 NU EMS student volunteers who are qualified to do so, also provide medical standby details for student clubs, ROTC detachments, and University organizations (such as the Corps of Cadets) on campus.
 In an effort to promote healthy choices and decision-making, NU EMS also provides campus programming such as mock DUI accidents on campus to raise awareness around the dangers of drunk driving in partnership with our local public safety officials.

 In addition to gaining life skills and regionally-recognized certifications, students who participate in this program are provided with additional professional development opportunities through local and national leadership training conferences and programs.
 As one of the larger service-based student organizations on campus, the leadership positions available through NU EMS are competitive, and include:

+GET INVOLVED: The first step for students who wish to volunteer with a local nonprofit organization (on a onetime or on-going basis) is to register as an NU volunteer.
 Leadership and service projects are local, national, and international in scope and consist of work with the elderly, youth, homeless, hungry, differently-abled, economically disadvantaged, and partnering nonprofit organizations.

 Are you Involved in Scouting?

 The Norwich University Scouting Association is a fellowship of men and women who have achieved Eagle Scout, Silver Award or Gold Award rank and/or those individuals who have been involved with or in support of the Scouting movement.
 This group is dedicated to continued service to Norwich University and the surrounding community, as it helps to support others joining the ranks of Boy Scout, Girl Scout, Cub Scout and Venturing programs.